Amid rising evictions, CDC order puts evictions on pause through the end of the year

 “I think the hope and perhaps the only possibility for financial remedy here is through some sort of federal appropriation,” he said.
 “And that of course depends on the political climate in Washington.”

-You can view a version for a declaration form to postpone evictions under the CDC’s eviction moratorium here.
+Click here to view a declaration form to postpone evictions under the CDC’s eviction moratorium.